yablochko8/typespark/README.md

 ### Low Priority

-1. Add support for non-Mac.
+1. Add support for non-Mac (although it may be only the Tailwind sed command that breaks on non-Mac)
 1. Fix the test suite part of this script so it works again with the varied folder structure.